The holidays will be upon us before we know it.

 •Be sure that your teens have scheduled time to shop for gifts for each other and anyone else that is important in their lives.
 I usually give them some money for lunch, and they have a great time hanging out together.
 Here are my gift guide for teen guys and teen gals.

-•We always put up our tree at Thanksgiving, but if we are not all there, we wait to decorate until all are present.
+•Put a few movie nights on your schedule for old holiday favorites.
+Here is a great list. •We always put up our tree at Thanksgiving, but if we are not all there, we wait to decorate until all are present.
 Put this on your list of “things to do”.

 •Our boys always offer to babysit for another family with younger kids so that the parents can have a night out for the holidays.
 This is fun for our boys and the young couple is always so grateful!
 (Bonus, the little kids love this night with the “big” boys.)

-•Create a holiday playlist of everyone’s favorites.
+•Create a holiday playlist with everyone’s favorites.

 •Have a cousin sleepover for old-time’s sake.
 The more the merrier!
 They could make their own ugly Christmas sweaters!
 Here are some great ideas!